sjacquemin/CNN_DogBreedClassifier/README.md

 ## Project Overview

-Welcome to my Convolutional Neural Networks (CNN) project in the AI Nanodegree.
+Welcome to my Convolutional Neural Networks (CNN) project, part of my Deep Learning Nanodegree.
 In this project, I built a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ![Sample Output][image1]

 Below are the original readme instructions supplied for the project.
-This github is designed for review of my project versus allowing you to run the code yourself from start-to-finish.
-This is recommended due to the extremely large size of the original dataset (all of the images).
+This github repository is designed for a review of my project versus allowing you to run the code yourself from start-to-finish.
+This is not recommended due to the extremely large size of the original dataset (all of the images).
 If there is a need, I am happy to review the code and/or run the program via screenshare.

 Thank you and please reach out to me at stephen.jacquemin@gmail.com if you should have any questions.